 Federal law requires that the average price paid for school lunch be at or above the current federal meal reimbursement rate.
 The intent of the law is to ensure that sufficient funds are provided for paid lunches.
-After calculating the 2019-2020 average price, it has been determined that the district will need to increase any lunch prices in 2020-2021 to qualify for reimbursement.
 The district’s prices remain comparable to surrounding school districts.

 Students will be asked on the bus if they are getting breakfast.
-If they are getting breakfast the student exits the bus and goes to the cafeteria.
-They input their school lunch pin number in at the register exactly the same as at lunch.
+If they are getting breakfast the student will exit the bus and go to the cafeteria.
+They will scan their tag or input their school lunch pin number at the register exactly the same as at lunch.

 The goal of the Mohonasen Food Service Department is to provide students access to nutritious no- or low-cost meals each school day and to ensure that a student whose parent/guardian has unpaid school meal fees is not shamed or treated differently than a student whose parent/guardian does not have unpaid meal fees.